 General Mathematics Unit 1 and 2

-Mathematics is the study of order, relation and pattern.
-In General Mathematics, students are provided a general level of understanding in Units 1 and 2 Mathematics.
-The subject is designed for students who have a wide range of educational and employment aspirations, including studies at university or TAFE.
+General Mathematics is the study of order, relation and pattern.
+In these units of study, you will be provided with a general level of understanding in Units 1 and 2 Mathematics.
+The subject is for you if you have a wide range of educational and employment aspirations, including studies at university or TAFE.

 Who is it for?

 General Mathematics is for students who wish to go on to Further Mathematics at Year 12.
 This subject provides a good general introduction to the following areas of Mathematics: